Discount Pre-Arrival MagicBands & MagicBand+ at Disney World (Fall 2023)

 For those wondering how MagicBand+ and MagicMobile compare to the original MagicBand, above is a handy chart.
 We’d recommend consulting that, trying out MagicMobile, and reading the above resources to determine whether upgrading to the MagicBand+ is worth it for you.

-There were previously workarounds to this, such as using a VPN.
-It’s our understanding that you still might be able to circumvent the system.
-Now officially, we’re not recommending that you do that.
+Officially, we’re not recommending you do that.
 But we did just tell you what the requirement is for qualifying for a pre-arrival MagicBand purchase, so do with that information what you will and act accordingly.
 (If you need further assistance, read the comments and/or ask others for advice there.)

 As for the why of this, it’s probably not because Walt Disney World hates international guests.
 Although it might seem that way on this one particular issue, Walt Disney World actually loves guests from outside the United States.
 They’re more of a captive audience, have higher per guest spending metrics, and typically do longer stays.
 This is why we routinely refer to British guests as Walt Disney World’s “whales” (non-derogatory).